baja-blastoise/hesher-irc-bot/README.md

 The bot will stay active as long as the process is active.

 The bot supports the following commands.
-Detailed usage syntax with examples can be found in the help.txt file, or using the `!help` command in the IRC channel itsef.
+Detailed usage syntax with examples can be found in the help.txt file, or using the `!help` command in the IRC channel itself.
 - **!help** - displays info contained in *help.txt*
 - **!band** - returns basic information about a band
 - **!discog** - returns a band's discograpy